mischn-dev/popRR/README.md

 - low-quality alignments
 - duplicated fragments

+**should be removed**

-Contrasting to the typical variant calling of homozygote genotypes, we need to make sure the ratio of *reference* to *alternative* base calls is as unbiased as possible.
+Contrasting to the typical variant calling of homozygote genotypes, we need to make sure the detected ratio of *reference* to *alternative* base calls is as unbiased as possible.
+I

+Ideally, the observed allele distribution is similar to the true distribution

-We will generally expect `REF/ALT` variant calls of `20/30` or `10/40`, contrasting to `2/48` - what we would expect for a homozygote single genotyping.
+Generally `REF/ALT` variant calls of `20/30` or `10/40`, contrasting to `2/48` are expected - the latter we would expect when genotyping homozygote single individuals.

 So it is very crucial to maintain high quality from the alignment and the variant calling, as biases introduced by the alignment might directly impact the accuracy of the recombination rate estimation.